igorhajduk35/task-manager/DEVLOG.md

 ## Learned
 - I noticed I started writing the commands from memory; ./.venv/Scripts/activate.ps1, python manage.py runserver, git clone etc.
 - How serializers work and how to create and use them

+# 8.07.2026

+## Done
+- First steps towards understanding Generic Views (GenericAPIView)

+## Learned
+- What GenericAPIView is and how to use it